therealjtgill/therealjtgill.github.io/index.md

 This task is extremely difficult, even for deep-LSTM networks.
 But it's a cinch for the NTM because the NTM has the ability to *perfectly* store and recall information that it's seen at all timesteps.

-## 1. Architecture
+## 2. Architecture

-NTM's fall under the category of recurrent neural networks (RNN's).
+NTM's technically fall under the category of recurrent neural networks (RNN's).
 Traditional RNN's store a *representation* of the data that's been seen at previous timesteps.
 The NTM has the potential to store *all* data that from previous timesteps and perform operations explicitly on that data.
 This makes the NTM well-suited for learning small programs.
 The NTM works well with time-series data, and in most applications the NTM is presented with *sequences* of information, and then asked to perform some sort of operation (or operations) on that data, and that operation usually ends up being time-dependent.

 The NTM consists of four core components (see figure below).
 They all inter-rely on each other heavily, so it's hard to talk about one component without talking about the others... but this organization seems to make sense: